puppetlabs-toy-chest/razor-server/doc/api.md

 ### Reboot node

 Razor can request a node reboot through IPMI, if the node has IPMI credentials associated.
-Both hard (power cycle) and soft (request OS reboot through ACPI).
-This uses the standard IPMI mechanisms, and has the same limitations -- including that soft shutdown support may be implemented by simulating error states such as overtemperature alerts by some vendors.
+This only supports hard power cycle reboots.

-This is applied in the background, and will run as soon as available execution slots are available for the task -- IPMI communication has some generous internal rate limits to prevent it overwhelming the machine.
+This is applied in the background, and will run as soon as available execution slots are available for the task -- IPMI communication has some generous internal rate limits to prevent it overwhelming the network or host server.

 This background process is persistent: if you restart the Razor server before the command is executed, it will remain in the queue and the operation will